jperdek/puzzleToPlay/README.md

 ### Puzzle board management:
 - responsiveness during playing
 - possibility of zooming in and out from given area
-- highlighted area fits to given image - which we are buiding from puzzles
+- highlighted area fits to given image - which we are building from puzzles
 - enough space to put puzzles on board - zoom can help, but canvas is as large as possible

 ### Puzzle game management:
 - prepared gallery for playing
 - preview of image is included
-- advanced zooming settings
+- advanced zooming settings are prepared
-- responisveness - suitability for smaller devices
+- responsiveness - suitability for smaller devices

 ### Other features